la2050/archive/_projects/2015/eureka-villa-permanent-adventure-playground-and-county-wide-pop-ups-by-scv-adventure-play.md

   - County of Los Angeles
   - City of Los Angeles
 maker_answers:
-  'City, State': 'Val Verde, CA / returning applicant' How do you plan to use these resources to make change?
-Expand a pilot or a program: '1' Organization(s) name(s): SCV Adventure Play Organization(s) mailing address(es): "30651 Arlington Street\r\nVal Verde, CA 91384" Organization(s) website(s): www.scvadventureplay.com Organization(s) twitter handle(s): '@SCVAdvPlay '
-  Organization(s) facebook handle(s): www.facebook.com/scvadventureplay
-  Organization(s) instagram handle(s): ''
-  Please share the direct link for voters to sign up for your newsletter(s): 'http://eepurl.com/MU4P5' EIN (for each organization): 47-3489539
-  'Describe your organization(s): Non-profit': '0'
-  'Describe your organization(s): For-profit': '1'
-  'Describe your organization(s): Government': '0'
-  'Describe your organization(s): Other': '0'
-  'Describe your organization(s): Specifics': ''
-  'In one sentence, please describe what your organization does.': >-
-    SCV Adventure Play provides space, time, materials, play-workers and play-work training to support self-directed play for children and adults, while advocating for the right of children to play as fundamental to their well-being.
   'In one to three sentences, please describe your proposal.': >-
     SCV Adventure Play is teaming up with Pop-up Adventure Play of the UK who will send an official play-worker to expand our pop-up adventure playgrounds